ultravideo/rtp-benchmarks/README.md

 # RTP Benchmarks

+NOTE: This repository is in an untested state.
+We are working to bring it to an easily usable form.

 This repository contains all benchmarking code related to the benchmark of uvgRTP against LIVE555 and FFmpeg.

 Directories [uvgrtp](uvgrtp), [ffmpeg](ffmpeg), and [live555](live555) contain the C++ implementations for RTP (latency) senders and receivers.